Carol (Chuck Berry song)

 "Carol" is a song written and recorded by Chuck Berry, first released by Chess Records in 1958, with "Hey Pedro" as the B-side.
-The single reached number 18 on Billboard's Hot 100 and number 9 on the magazine's R&B chart.
-In 1959, it was included on his first compilation album, Chuck Berry Is on Top.
+The single reached number 18 on Billboard's Hot 100 and number 12 on the magazine's R&B chart.
+In 1959, it was included on his first compilation album, Berry Is on Top.

+Berry employs his well-known guitar figure, which AllMusic critic Matthew Greenwald describes as "a guitar lick that indeed propelled not just Berry's greatest works, but the rock & roll genre itself."